top of page

 About Thrive

 Thrive Community Consulting is led by Jeanette Koncikowski, Ed.M.
 We provide consulting services to organizations including nonprofits, schools and institutions of higher education, foundations, and other groups working to change the conditions in society that harm communities.
-We also provide life after loss coaching to community members.

 Our approach to community health and well-being is asset-based, trauma-informed, equity-focused and takes care to integrate the personal and professional.
 It's whole-person and whole-community engagement.
 We believe communities thrive when they do not have to worry about their basic needs, when well-being can be centered, and when justice is within reach.
 The federal government has recently defined these vital conditions for justice and well-being.
 Until all communities can thrive, we continue our work with the people and organizations that reduce harm and provide hope.